learnwithgurpreet/react-autocomplete/README.md

 Arguments: `item: Any`

 Used to read the display value from each entry in `items`.

-### `suggestionsMenuId`: string
-Default value: ''

-Will be used in aria-owns of the input field, and the id of the suggestions menu to let screen readers know where to find the suggestions of the autocomplete

 #### `items: Array`
 The items to display in the dropdown menu